Program Highlights

 Program Outcomes

-Since the inception of the collaborative program and its first graduating class in 2004, the average first-time pass rate on the certification exam for program graduates is 95%.
+Since the inception of the collaborative MLT program and its first graduating class in 2004, the average first-time pass rate on the certification exam for program graduates is 95%.

-Medical laboratory technicians perform, develop, evaluate, and correlate; assure accuracy and validity of laboratory information; direct and supervise clinical laboratory resources and operations; and collaborate in the diagnosis and treatment of patients.
 The medical laboratory technician has diverse and multi-level functions in the areas of collecting, processing, and analyzing biological specimens and other substances, principles and methodologies, performance of assays, problem-solving, troubleshooting techniques, significance of clinical procedures and results, principles, and practices of quality assessment, for all major areas practiced in the contemporary clinical laboratory.

 They have the requisite knowledge and skills to educate laboratory professionals, other health care professionals, and others in the laboratory practice and the public.